PrettyR/alx-system_engineering-devops/0x02-shell_redirections/README.md

-8. Save current state of directory.
-Write into a file the standard output of another file.
+9.Duplicate last line.
+Writing a scipt that duplicates the last line of a file.